Identification & Management of Field Crop Diseases in Victoria

 Stem Rust: What to Look For

 Pustules are large, oval to elongated and are often surrounded by a characteristic torn margin.
-The pustules are full of reddish, brown spores which fall away easily.
-They can occur on stems, leaf surfaces, the leaf sheaths and heads.
-As a plant matures, the pustules produce black spores that do not dislodge.
+The pustules are full of reddish, brown spores which dislodge easily.
+Pustules can occur on stems, leaf surfaces, the leaf sheaths and heads.
+As the plant matures, the pustules produce black spores that are firmly embedded and do not dislodge.

 Stem rust symptoms on barley